Will Halloween weekend weather be a treat? Not everyone will boo - KESQ

 Witch Hole Pond, Maine — This area of Acadia National Park has rain showers in the forecast with high temperatures around 60 degrees…good news since the Wicked Witch of the East does not do so well with water.

-Deadwood, South Dakota — Zombies don’t seem to be very affected by weather, which I guess is good since the forecast in this sleepy town on Sunday calls for high temperatures barely above freezing, with a chance of snow showers.
+Deadwood, South Dakota — Zombies don’t seem to be very affected by weather, which I guess is good since the forecast in this sleepy town on Sunday calls for high temperatures barely above freezing, with scattered clouds.

 Tombstone, Arizona — Lots of sunshine here with high temperatures in the mid to upper 70s.
 Ideal weather for carving creepy pumpkins.

-Salem — Both the town in Oregon and the one in Massachusetts have eerily similar forecasts: High temperatures around 60 degrees.
-Decreasing clouds for Salem in Massachusetts, but increasing clouds for the Salem in Oregon.
+Salem — Both the town in Oregon and the one in Massachusetts have eerily similar forecasts: High temperatures around 60 degrees with mostly cloud skies.
 One might say witches are playing tricks with Mother Nature.

-Sleepy Hollow, New York — Expect mostly cloudy skies with high temperatures right around 60 degrees …. perfect weather for taking a nap.
+Sleepy Hollow, New York — Expect very gloomy, overcast skies with high temperatures right around 60 degrees …. perfect weather for taking a nap.

 Death Valley, California — Hot and sunny.
 While highs will be near 90 degrees, that’s still 8 degrees off from the daily record of 98 set back in 1966.
 Exactly what one would expect for Death Valley.